Bones of the Back

 The spine is made up of 33 bones called vertebrae.
 The vertebral column is split up into 5 different sections: cervical, thoracic, lumbar, sacrum, and the coccyx.
 The column itself provides four key functions for the body:

-- Bifid Spinous Process: the spinous process bifurcates (branches into two ends) at the bottom. *However the exceptions are C1 (no spinous process) and C7 (spinous process is longer than other cervical vertebrae)
+- Bifid Spinous Process: The spinous process bifurcates (branches into two ends) at the bottom.
+However, the exceptions are the C1 (no spinous process) and C7 (spinous process is longer than other cervical vertebrae).

 Cervical vertebrae levels C1 (called atlas) and C2 (axis) are unique in their characteristics to specialize in allowing for movement of the head.

-Coccyx: is a small bone that articulates with the bottom of the sacrum.
+This is a small bone which articulates with the bottom of the sacrum.
 It functions as an attachment point for some muscles of the pelvic floor, while also functioning as support and stabilization when a person is in a sitting position.